Yacht-sized passenger boat runs aground in high surf off Hawaii beach

 The Discovery eventually drifted against a concrete wall that lines the shore.

-An email seeking comment was sent Sunday to Atlantis Adventures, which owns the Discovery.
-The company told KHON on Saturday that the two experienced crew members aboard the boat were not injured.
+Atlantis Adventures, which owns the Discovery, said in a statement that the two experienced crew members aboard were not injured.

-“We are working closely with all government regulatory agencies to have the shuttle boat safely removed from where it was grounded, towed back to its pier location and thoroughly inspected before it is returned to service,” Atlantis Adventures told the station.
+“We are working closely with all government regulatory agencies to have the shuttle boat safely removed from where it was grounded, towed back to its pier location and thoroughly inspected before it is returned to service,” Atlantis Adventures said.

+The boat is Coast Guard certified and regularly undergoes Coast Guard inspections, the company said.
+Its captains ferry people to and from the Waikiki submarine dive site and are trained and Coast Guard certified.